 Hamilton has led the most laps

-Ten drivers have led laps here in total – with five of those drivers failing to ever win a race here.
+11 drivers have led laps here in total – with five of those drivers failing to ever win a race here.
 Nico Rosberg has led the most laps at the track without taking victory, having spent 44 laps leading races at COTA.
-Daniel Ricciardo, Sergio Perez, Romain Grosjean and Charles Leclerc are the other drivers to have led laps at the circuit without winning.
+Lando Norris, Daniel Ricciardo, Sergio Perez, Romain Grosjean and Charles Leclerc are the other drivers to have led laps at the circuit without winning.

 There’s yet to be a COTA race in which the winner has led every lap of the race.

 The fewest laps led en-route to victory at COTA is 15, which is how many laps Lewis Hamilton led on his way to victory at the 2012 United States Grand Prix.
 That’s the only time that the winner of the race has not been the driver who led the most laps of the Grand Prix.

 The highest number of drivers to lead a lap in a race at COTA is five.
 Five different drivers led at least one lap during the 2022 United States Grand Prix.

 LEARN MORE ABOUT THE UNITED STATES GRAND PRIX